Datetime Functions in Confluent Cloud for Apache Flink¶

 SOURCE_WATERMARK

-function provides a default watermark strategy.Watermarks are calculated per Kafka partition.
-They are based on a moving histogram of observed delays from the maximum seen timestamp.
+function provides a default watermark strategy.Watermarks are assigned per Kafka partition in the source operator.
+They are based on a moving histogram of observed out-of-orderness in the table, In other words, the difference between the current event time of an event and the maximum event time seen so far.

 - Example